bruvellu/multiview-tutorial/multiview-tutorial.md

 ![](media/10-open-czi.png)

-- A Bio-Formats Import Options should open
-- That’s the default importer for proprietary file formats
-- There are many options but for now simply click OK
+A Bio-Formats Import Options should open.
+That’s the default importer for proprietary file formats with many options, but for now we go with the default.

+- Press OK

 ![](media/11-open-bioformats.png)

-- A Bio-Formats Series Options window will open
-- Bio-Formats recognized that this file contains more than one view (series) and is asking which ones do we want to open
-- We just want to inspect one view since they will be quite similar, so simply press OK
+A Bio-Formats Series Options window will open.
+Bio-Formats recognized that this file contains more than one view (series) and is asking which ones do we want to open.
+We just want to inspect the first view since they will be quite similar.

+- Press OK

 ![](media/12-open-series.png)

 ### Adjust contrast

-- A big window with a black background will open
+A big window with a black background will open.

 - Check if the dimensions were correctly assigned (information line at the top and sliders at the bottom)

 ![](media/13-open-stack.png)

-- To see something, we first need to adjust the levels
+To see something, we first need to adjust the levels.

-- Open the Brightness/Contrast (B&C) tool with Image > Adjust > Brightness/Contrast... (or ctrl+shift+c) and the Channels Tool with Image > Color > Channels Tool... (or ctrl+shift+z)
+- Open the `Brightness/Contrast (B&C)` tool with `Image` > `Adjust` > `Brightness/Contrast...` (or `ctrl+shift+c`) and the `Channels Tool` with `Image` > `Color` > `Channels Tool...` (or `ctrl+shift+z`)

 ![](media/14-stack-tools.png)

-- Press Reset to adjust the levels of Channel 1 then slide the Z position to the middle of the sample and press reset again
+- Press `Reset` to adjust the levels of `Channel 1` then slide the Z position to the middle of the sample and press `Reset` again

 ::: {layout-ncol=2}